 Head protection, in the form of fencing masks, is provided by Academie Duello, but students are free to bring their own fencing masks if they’ve got them.

 Camps take place at our beautiful 5,000 square foot facility in downtown Vancouver.
 We are within 2 blocks of major bus routes, SeaBus, SkyTrain, West Coast Express, and accessible parking.

 Address: 412 West Hastings Street, Vancouver, BC V6B 1L1

 Metered parking is available on the East side of Richards Street and both sides of Homer.
 There are several pay lots close to our facility: an outdoor lot on the south-east corner of Richards and Pender, an enclosed lot on the south-west side, and a large lot, one block away, that can be entered from Homer (one block East of Richards), north of Hastings.
 Please be aware that there is no street parking on Hastings from 3-6pm.

-If parking is an issue, then we offer a street pick-up and drop-off.
-Call us at least ten minutes before you expect to arrive and and one of our staff will accompany your child directly to your car when you pull up to the loading zone out front.
+If parking is an issue, we offer curb-side pick-up and drop-off.
+Please speak to a staff person to arrange contacting us at least ten minutes before you expect to arrive, and we will accompany your child directly to your car when you pull up to the loading zone out front.

 Salle Virtual Tour

 Phone: (604) 568-9907